gavincangan/large_scale_ai_project/README.md

     - Parquet for videos: strings that point to paths for mp4 videos, and metadata on video fps.
     - Parquet for image: string to path, single image for whole trajectory.
     - Parquet for text: Directly file, single text for whole video.
-    - Parquet for robot traj: Directly in file, list of values including times of data.
+    - Parquet for robot traj: Directly in file, list of values including times of data as index 0.
+Shape [data_length, N+1].
     - Parquet for sensor data: Directly in file, list of values including times of data.
+Shape [data_length, N+1].

 - ParquetDataset __getitem__:
     - Loads everything, video loads from file entire length, video metadata contains length of each video sequence, index is first mapped to correct video.